Funding awarded for development of SkyHopper’s innovative camera

 The Kester prism is actually a combination of four individual prisms, bonded together after high-tech polymeric coating is applied to their faces to achieve the desired combinations of transmission and reflections depending on the wavelength of the incident light.
 The funding will enable the construction of one demonstration model of the prism, that will then undergo extensive testing to ensure it can survive the harsh vibration, radiative and thermal environment during mission operations.
 In fact, during launch, the Kester prism may reach temperature in excess of 340 degree Kelvin (approximately 70 C) and be subject to significant vibrations.
 Then once SkyHopper is in orbit and its active cooling system is switched-on, the prism will drop to a freezing 150 degrees Kelvin (approximately -120 C).

-We expect that the Kester prism will be ready in early 2018, with initial thermal and vibration testing commencing shortly after delivery.
+We expect that the Kester prism will be ready in 2019, with initial thermal and vibration testing commencing shortly after delivery.